 9. JSON Viewer

 As a developer dealing with JSON data can be difficult sometimes.
 JSON viewer extension beautifies and systematically structures the data to make it easy to work with it.

 Some of its features include:

 - Option to sort json by keys

 Wappalyzer is an effective tool to help find out all the underlying technologies used to build any website.

 11. Test IE

-Even if most internet users prefer Chrome or any other new-age browsers, some users still use Internet Explorer or Edge.
+Even if most internet users prefer Chrome or other new-age browsers, some still use Internet Explorer or Edge.
 The numbers are low but still there, and as a developer, we want to reach out to as many users as possible.

 Ghostery is a powerful plugin that blocks any website ads and terminates the trackers activated on the site, which speeds up the performance.
 You can browse faster while protecting your privacy.

 You often stumble upon a website whose CSS properties you would want to know and use in your work.
 This plugin can effectively make it easy for web developers to know the underlying CSS attributes.